HarryStevens/swiftmap/README.md

 <a name="drawPoints-points" href="#drawPoints-points">#</a> <i>points</i>.<b>drawPoints</b>([<i>radius</i>][, <i>layer</i>]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/map/drawPoints.js "Source")

 Draws circles, located at each point's coordinates, to a layer.
+Points are rendered as SVG `circle` elements, can be accessed as D3 selections via `map.layers.< layername >.points`, and can be styled with the CSS class `.point` or `.point-< layername >` or both.

 <i>radius</i><br />
 If <i>radius</i> is specified, sets each point's radius in pixels.
 Defaults to `2`.